Passion Project

 Keeps items packed and stored away in his rooms.

-How might we help graduating gigi offload her items without stress?
+How might we help graduating GiGi offload her items without stress?

 Graduating Gigi plans to sell and donate her belongings since the semester has come to end.